 The Laughter Project is a PhD research supervised by Prof Sophie Scott and Dr Sarah White.
 We focus on the processing and production of laughter in typical developing and autistic adults.

-Laughter is primary been viewed as positive emotional vocalization associated with humour and amusement, e.g. you cannot help yourself and laughing while watching funny videos on Tiktok/YouTube.
+Laughter is primarily viewed as positive emotional vocalization associated with humour and amusement, e.g. you cannot help yourself and laughing while watching funny videos on Tiktok/YouTube.
 However, imagine a situation like this: your friend is telling a joke, you do not get the joke BUT you laugh with your friends.
 Indeed, laughter is common to be used as a communicative tool, you laugh because you like your friend and you are willing to join their laughter.
-By carrying social functions, such as showing politeness, agreement, affiliation in daily interaction, laughter has a great benefit for our social well-being as a remarkable social signal.
+By carrying out social functions, such as showing politeness, agreement, and affiliation in daily interaction, laughter has a great benefit for our social well-being as a remarkable social signal.

 - 2017-2019: Laughter as a Social Behaviour